-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/ Cost Residual Impact Employment and Accommodation Minor Positive The PV will seek to employ local workers where these are willing and available, and where appropriate.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Employment and Accommodation Minor Positive The PV will seek to employ local workers where they are willing and available, and where appropriate.
 All non-specialist job opportunities will be offered to the local residents prior to hiring of employees from other areas.
 The employment of women and vulnerable groups will be specifically targeted when possible and monitored if possible.
-O&M As soon as the operation start and throughout operation period.
-Minor Positive Employment and Accommodation Minor Positive Establish and implement a recruiting policy and ensure that the necessary measures to mitigate negative impacts associated to labour and working conditions are implemented (e.g. child and forced labour, exploitation, excessive overtime, insufficient wages, harassment, unsafe/unhygienic living and working conditions, etc.).
+O&M Planning and throughout the operational period.
+Moderate Positive Establish and implement a recruiting policy and ensure that the necessary measures to mitigate negative impacts associated to labour and working conditions are implemented (e.g. child and forced labour, exploitation, excessive overtime, insufficient wages, harassment, unsafe/unhygienic living and working conditions, etc.).
 Labour and working conditions will be aligned with IFC standards.
-O&M As soon as the operation start and throughout operation period.
-Minor Positive Purchases Minor Positive The O&M will only engage with reputable suppliers that do not use force or child labour and are capable to comply with the environmental and social standards established by the IFC for suppliers.
-O&M As soon as the operation start and throughout operation period.
-The O&M will only engage with reputable subcontractors that do not use force or child labour and are capable to implement the applicable with environmental and social measures established in the OESMP and other documents applicable to the construction of the project.
-Purchase of goods and services by the workforce and of construction materials within the local/regional will be prioritized
+O&M Planning and throughout the operational period.
+Purchases Negligible Positive The O&M will only engage with reputable suppliers that do not use force or child labour and are capable to comply with the environmental and social standards established by the IFC for suppliers.
+O&M Planning and throughout the operational period.
+Negligible Positive The O&M will only engage with reputable subcontractors that do not use force or child labour and are capable to implement the applicable with environmental and social measures established in the OESMP and other documents applicable to the construction of the project.
+Purchase of goods and services by the workforce and of construction materials within the local/regional will be prioritized O&M Planning and throughout the operational period.
+Dissemination of Skills Minor Positive Local employees will receive E&S and OHS training to enhance the development of skills.

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/ Cost Residual Impact E&S and OHS Risks Negligible to Minor Negative Address potential E&S and H&S risks to the communities and workers O&M As soon as the operation start and throughout operation period.
-Negligible Negative The site will be fenced and access to the construction site will be controlled by the security staff Dissemination of Skills Minor Positive Local employees will receive E&S and OHS training to enhance the development of skills.
 A certificate outlining the contents of the training and signed by the management of the PV plant will be provided.
-O&M As soon as the operation start and throughout operation period.
-Conflict - workforce / local residents Negligible to Minor Negative Training for foreign workers will include information on the cultural background of the population.
-O&M As soon as the operation start and throughout operation period.
+O&M Throughout the operational period.
+Minor Positive

+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Conflict - workforce / local residents Minor Negative Training for foreign workers will include information on the cultural background of the population.
+O&M Throughout the operational period.
 Negligible Negative Security Provisions Minor Negative Develop and implement a Security Policy and a Code of Conduct for Security Personnel.
-O&M As soon as the operation start and throughout operation period.
-Negligible to Minor Negative The security provider and personnel will adhere to international human right code of conduct.
+O&M Planning and throughout the operational period.
+Negligible Negative The security provider and personnel will adhere to international human right code of conduct.
 Only security personnel and companies with no human right violations will be employed.

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/ Cost Residual Impact Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), the way they should interact with local communities and workers. † operation period.
+O&M Planning and throughout the operational period.
+Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), the way they should interact with local communities and workers.
+O&M Planning and throughout the operational period.
 Spread of Diseases Negligible to Minor Negative Prevention of diseases (including STDs) will be included in the training programme.
-O&M As soon as the operation start and throughout operation period.
-Negligible Negative
+O&M Throughout the operational period.
+Negligible Negative E&S and OHS Risks Minor Negative Address potential E&S and H&S risks to the communities and workers Throughout the operational period.
+Negligible Negative The site will be fenced and access to the construction site will be controlled by the security staff Planning and throughout the operational period.